Chapter 41 — Epidemiology Health

 10A NCAC 41A .0101 REPORTABLE DISEASES AND CONDITIONS

-(a) The following named diseases and conditions are declared to be dangerous to the public health and are hereby made reportable within the time period specified after the disease or condition is reasonably suspected to exist:
+(a) The following is a list of communicable diseases and communicable conditions which shall be reported within the time period specified after the disease or condition is reasonably suspected to exist pursuant to Article 6 of Chapter 130A of the North Carolina General Statutes and this Subchapter:

 (2) acute flaccid myelitis — 7 days;